Make Study Abroad Part of Your Mason Experience

 Study Abroad Partnership with Costa Rica

-In spring 2016, a small group of musicians, educators and philanthropists – including Potomac Arts Academy staff and board members – traveled to Costa Rica on a mission.
+In spring 2016, a small group of musicians, educators and philanthropists – including Mason Community Arts Academy staff and board members – traveled to Costa Rica on a mission.
 They had been invited by SINEM Academic Director Ernesto Brenes to visit their arts-based outreach programs and explore ways that Mason and SINEM might collaborate to bring hope through music to challenged communities in the region.

 Out of this trip and the ensuing meetings, on-site program visits, discussions and brainstorming, the new “International Teachings Scholars” program was born: a multi-faceted partnership between Mason’s School of Music, Mason’s Potomac Arts Academy, the Instituto Nacional de la Musica in San Jose, El Sistema Nacional de Educación Musical (SINEM), Leon 13 and Conservatorio de Castella.